Position

 Responsibilities:

-• Develop and maintain infrastructure architecture documentation.
+• Develop and maintain infrastructure documentation, including architecture diagrams, system configurations, and operational procedures.

 Qualifications